regehr/guided-tree-search/README.md

 # PROBLEM STATEMENT

-When write a randomized generator for some file format in a general-purpose programming language, we can view the resulting program as embedding a decision tree.
+When writing a randomized generator for some file format in a general-purpose programming language, we can view the resulting program as embedding a decision tree.
 When there are interesting validity constraints on the generated file format, the decision trees